dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

      used to represent the mouse pointer whenever the mouse pointer is inside the boundary of *sheet*.

-   See also
+   :seealso:

      - :gf:`sheet-pointer-cursor-setter`
      - :gf:`sheet-text-cursor`

 .. generic-function:: sheet-pointer-cursor-setter